Chapter 85 BWV 29 Wir Danken dir, Gott, wir danken dir

 The oboe has a rather curious and quite unique role in that it doubles the first violins in the ritornello section and elsewhere the vocal line, except in the last dozen bars of the B section where it has its own independent melody, partially mirroring that of the voice.
 Bach’s reason for doing this is unclear.
 It is unlikely that the oboe is intended to be viewed as a light which the obedient should follow; it seems to trail rather than guide the soprano.
 Might the interaction of voice and oboe symbolize those of us who follow both God and his elected political custodians on earth?
 It does suggest a musical representation of an interaction between leaders and those led.

-The other unusual aspect of this movement is the removal of the continuo line under the voice, except in those last bars of the middle section when the flute gains its independence.
+The other unusual aspect of this movement is the removal of the continuo line under the voice, except in those last bars of the middle section when the oboe gains its independence.
 Again, this is too much of a coincidence not to be significant.
 This practice of suspending or removing a strong bass line occurs only occasionally in Bach and may have been adopted from Vivaldi slow movement models.
 It has also been suggested that it symbolizes an unworldliness or spiritual dimension.
 It is possible that Bach intended to evoke both the mystical aspects of the relationship between God and Soul and the consequent unity of spiritual and worldly realms under the auspices of God-protected good governance.

 This may seem to be an improbable scenario; but Bach’s mind was certainly complex enough to have encompassed and conceived of it.